NaviteLogger/Phase-0_Cosmetics-Law-production/README.md

 Visit http://localhost:3000 (or whichever port you've set) in your browser to see the website in action.

+## Security

+We take security seriously.
+To protect your application from common exploits:

+- Always use secure connections over HTTPS.
+- Ensure all dependencies are always up-to-date and no security vulnerabilities are present.
+- Store all sensitive data (like database passwords) securely, e.g., using environment variables.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues, suggest improvements, or make pull requests to help enhance this project.

+## Support

+If you have any questions or concerns, please contact us at [pomoc@prawokosmetyczne.pl](mailto:prawokosmetyczne.pl).

 ## License